Glove Break In

 Although both methods achieve a similar end result, the process and final feel of the glove differ slightly.

-Traditional break in services achieve a glove shape that is noticeable immediately when using, but still requires a bit of catch play to get just right and adjusted to the ballplayer’s hand.
+Machine break in services achieve a glove shape that is game-ready, a 60-70% break in - which still requires a bit of catch play and hand sweat to get just right and fitted to the ballplayer’s hand.

 Japanese Yumomi break in services achieve a slightly different feel.
-Since the glove is soaked in warm water before shaping, the breaking and molding process has a stronger impact on how the glove ultimately forms when it dries.
+Since the glove is soaked in warm water before machine work to shape the glove and install the proper leather breaks to impact how the glove ultimately forms when it dries.

 The Result